canyon289/SpookyAuthorNLP/report/capstone_report.md

 - _Can results found from the model be trusted?_

 ### Justification
+Fortunately the final solution was better than the initial baseline, but unfortunately there are many submissions that perform better than it.
+Without knowledge of what others have done, I presume that many of them implemented techniques such as deep neural nets and model ensembling.
+While these techniques perform very well, with the hardware limitations I had it would have been difficult to replicate the results in a reasonable amount of time.

 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section:
 - _Are the final results found stronger than the benchmark result reported earlier?_
 - _Have you thoroughly analyzed and discussed the final solution?_